The Foundation for All of Our Clinics

-As a non-medical volunteer you will work side by side with the medical team throughout the clinics as well as build relationship with the community.
-IMR provides comprehensive community health education to our patients to empower them to take and manage their own health care.
-This is a critical component for all short term medical mission trips as it allows us to leave a lasting footprint on the community.
+As a non-medical volunteer, you will work side by side with the medical team each day in clinic, as well as build important relationships with members of the community.
+IMR volunteers provide comprehensive community health education to our patients to empower them to take and manage their own health care.
+This is a critical component for all short-term medical mission trips, as it allows us to leave a lasting footprint on the community.
 You will be a part of this important team.

 - Photo Documentarian – Photograph designated patients and capture individual stories of interesting and important cases.
 Interview patients about experiences and document these for IMR.

-- Community Projects – If you have a particular specialty and want to be involved in a unique way IMR often helps put your skills to use where we can.
-From engineers to cooks, there are many assets that our volunteers bring to the table that we put into action!
+- Community Projects – If you have a particular specialty and want to be involved in a unique way, IMR will try to put your skills to use where we can.
+From engineers to cooks, there are many assets that our volunteers bring to the table that we put into action.

 - Clinic Setup and Breakdown

-It is an amazing opportunity for non-medical volunteers to travel to a developing country – places they always dreamed of visiting.
-These volunteers have the privilege to see life through the local eyes – understand the culture of these communities first had – go outside of the boundaries of the main sites in the history books and enjoy the smiles and tears of the people.
+It is an amazing opportunity for non-medical volunteers to travel to a developing country and see a place they always dreamed of visiting.
+These volunteers have the privilege to see life through the eyes of locals, understand the culture of these communities firsthand, and go outside the boundaries of the main sites in the history books to enjoy the smiles and tears of the people.